 Judging of videos consists of Kizuna Across Cultures first selecting eight top videos, after which a team of external judges, consisting of global leaders with a strong background in U.S. and Japanese culture and education, evaluate the videos on a variety of factors to select four winning videos, two from each country.
 One video is also selected for top honors – the grand prize.

-Grand Prize & 1st Place Japan: Okayama Korakukan High School (Okayama)
+Grand Prize & 1st Place U.S.: Woodinville High School (Washington)

-1st Place US: Stuyvesant High School (New York)
+1st Place Japan: Okayama Korakukan High School (Okayama)

-2nd Place Japan: Fukushima Minami High School (Fukushima)
+2nd Place Japan: Ueda Nishi High School (Nagano)

 Judges (in alphabetical order)